Queensland Industrial Relations Commission

 The Commission plays a major role in contributing to the social and economic well-being of Queenslanders.
 This is achieved through the framework provided by the Industrial Relations Act which supports economic prosperity and social justice.

-Members of the commission comprises of a president, vice president, four deputy presidents and other industrial commissioners.
+Members of the commission comprises of a president, vice president, a deputy president and other industrial commissioners.
 The commission is a lay tribunal.
 While the president and vice president are lawyers, members of the commission require only a high level of experience in business, government or industrial relations.

 For more information see the Industrial Court of Queensland website.